 - Increased risk of heart disease.
-Your risk of high cholesterol and heart disease may increase if you have your ovaries removed.
+Your risk of heart disease may increase if you have your ovaries removed.

 - Lingering risk of cancer.
 Prophylactic oophorectomy doesn't completely eliminate your risk of breast cancer or ovarian cancer.
 A type of cancer that looks and acts identical to ovarian cancer can develop after the ovaries and fallopian tubes are removed.
 The risk of this type of cancer, called primary peritoneal cancer, is low — much lower than the lifetime risk of ovarian cancer if the ovaries remain intact.